- Depression Is An Illness, Not Just A State Of Mind

 I. Selective Serotonin Reuptake Inhibitors (SSRIs)

 SSRIs work by increasing the levels of serotonin in the brain.
 They are the most commonly prescribed medications to treat depression in teenagers and have fewer side-effects.
-While there is a controversy surrounding the idea that low levels of serotonin can cause depression (5), it is believed that release of these hormones can make a person feel good (6).
+While there is a controversy surrounding the idea that low levels of serotonin can cause depression (5), it is believed that release of these chemicals can make a person feel good (6).
 Hence, SSRIs are the first choice of medication for someone fighting depression.

 Approved SSRIs for teenagers include (7)